What You Need to Know About Health Care Reform

 Fewer Limits on Your Coverage

 You can have a long-standing health problem and still get insurance.
 No matter how good or bad your health might be, health plans must let you buy insurance.
+Children age 18 and younger must be offered insurance coverage by insurers even if they already have a health problem, called a pre-existing condition.
+If your child develops a chronic condition, such as diabetes or asthma, your insurance still must cover your child.
 Plus, having a health problem won’t increase how much you pay for your insurance.

 More Affordable Health Plans

-Most people are required by law to have health insurance by 2014.
+Most people are now subject to the Affordable Care Act’s “individual mandate.”
+That means if you don’t have health insurance, you may be on the hook for a tax penalty.
 But don't panic.
 The government has set up ways to help you.

-You may be able to buy less expensive insurance through a Marketplace, also called an Exchange.
-Every state will have a Marketplace to help you sort out your coverage options and select a plan that may best fit your needs.
+You may be able to buy less expensive insurance through a Marketplace , also called an Exchange.
+There is a Marketplace available for every state where you can shop for coverage options, select and buy a health plan.
 This may help if you don’t have insurance now or if you have trouble paying for it.
+You may have already bought a plan through the Marketplace.
+If so, you can compare plans and buy a new one, if you like, each year during the annual open enrollment period.

 Find out more about the Marketplace in your state.